-Karate Kid in China
+karate kid in China

-He ends up in Changsha, and, being one of the few foreigners in town, is received with great welcome by the population.
-He ends up getting taught by several martial artists of great renown, and when he returns home, he has made many friends, learned many moves, practiced many pen strokes and obtained many insights.
+He ends up in Changsha and, being one of the few foreigners there, is received with great welcome by the population.
+He studies under several martial artists of great renown, and when he returns home, he has made many friends, learned many moves, practiced many pen strokes and obtained many insights.

 Mark Salzman’s short stories

-Salzman is a humorous writer, and he tells us about his students and his teachers, about the people around him, about bureaucracy and about the little things in the life of a young American in the South of China during the early 1980s.
+Salzman is a humorous writer, and he tells us about his students and his teachers, about the people around him, about the pitfalls of bureaucracy and about the life of a young American in China during the early 1980s.

 So we could say it’s a rather personal book.
 But is it really?

-There is nothing wrong with this, in fact it makes for an interesting book.
-But to me, there was something missing, something that was only hinted at in a few places – MS’s personal feelings.
-During the two years of his stay, does he have any deep affections for anyone?
+There is nothing wrong with learning, it can actually make for an interesting book.
+But to me, there was something missing, something that was only hinted at in a few places – Salzman’s personal feelings.
+During the two years of his stay, does he have any affections for anyone?
 Does he feel lonely?
 Is there any inner conflict?